Frequently Asked Questions

 How big is global debt?

 The whole globe does not have any debt – the Earth does not owe Jupiter!
-Total debt owed by governments, companies and individuals to individuals, companies or governments in other countries is $74 trillion as of 2017.
-This is equivalent to $10,000 per person, or 100% of global income.
-Through the early 2000s it grew to a high of 113% of global income in 2007, before falling slightly after the global financial crisis of 2008.
+Total debt owed by governments, companies and individuals to individuals, companies or governments in other countries is $101 trillion as of 2019.
+This is equivalent to $13,000 per person, or 115% of global income.
+Through the early 2000s it grew to 113% of global income in 2007, before falling slightly after the global financial crisis of 2008.
+It has since grown to a similar level, prior to the Covid crisis.

 When should debts not be repaid?